-Work/Training/Education:
+1. Work/Training/Education:

-I understand that I am able to get child care so that I can work, go to school, or be in job training classes.
-If I am no longer working, no longer in school, or no longer in job training classes, I will notify you within 14 calendar days of the change.
-I understand that if I am enrolled in in a training program, I am required to make satisfactory progress towards completion of the training program by maintaining a 2.0 each semester.
-Failure to maintain a 2.0 GPA will result in loss of my child care services at my next 12-month eligibility redetermination.
+I understand that I am able to get child care so that I can work, go to school, be in job training classes, or look for a job.
+If I am no longer working, no longer in school, no longer in job training classes, or no longer looking for work, I will notify you within 14 calendar days of the change.
+I understand that if I am enrolled in a training program, I am required to make satisfactory progress towards completion of the training program within 60 months of starting the child care program.

-Family /Income:
+2. Family /Income:

 I understand that I qualify for child care based on my family's income and size.
-If my family's income or size changes and my household income may exceed the 85% State Median Income for my family size, I will notify you within 14 calendar days of the change.
-[For example, if I get a job or a pay raise and my household income may exceed the 85% State Median Income for my family size, I must report this to you within 14 calendar days; or, if I get married, I must report this to you within 14 calendar days.]
-I understand that if I fail to give you information on my family's income or size that it may be considered stealing and that criminal charges may be filed against me with the district attorney or county attorney, my child care assistance will end, and I will have to repay the amount owed.
-[For example, if I am working two (2) jobs but I only report one job and only income from one job is counted in my family's income, this is considered theft of services.]
+If my family's income or size changes, I will notify you within 14 calendar days of the change.
+[For example, if I get a job or a pay raise, I must report this to you within 14 calendar days; or, if I get married, I must report this to you within 14 calendar days.]